-VA Educational Benefits discontinued due to unsatisfactory academic progress may be reinstated upon completion of one nine week grading period of satisfactory academic progress.
+VA Educational Benefits discontinued due to unsatisfactory academic progress may be reinstated upon completion of one academic quarter of satisfactory academic progress.

 VA Educational Benefits discontinued due to unsatisfactory attendance may be reinstated upon completion of one calendar month of satisfactory attendance.